SuzyWu2014/ansible-coprhd-deployment/README.md

   + Edit `hosts` file to specify your remote hosts; all playbooks in this repo work with hosts under group - [coprhd]

-  + Run `ansible-playbook plays/ssh-addkey.yml -i hosts` to allow ansible ssh access
+  + Run 'ssh-addkey.yml` to upload ssh key to remote host

   + Run `ansible coprhd -m ping -i hosts`
    --> Varify output: